 We understand the importance of keeping the lights on, especially given the current stay-at-home orders.
 We are determined to do everything possible to address both the impact of the COVID-19 pandemic and the threat of wildfires.
 Our goal is to keep you safe and Public Safety Power Shutoff (PSPS) events are an important tool in doing so.

-All PG&E Community Resource Centers and cooling centers follow state and county guidelines to mitigate COVID-19, including the enforcement of face coverings, temperature checks, social distancing and other precautions.
+All PG&E Community Resource Centers follow state and county guidelines to mitigate COVID-19, including the enforcement of face coverings, temperature checks, social distancing and other precautions.

 We have the following resources available to support you throughout a PSPS.

 In areas affected by a shutoff, PG&E opens daytime Community Resource Centers.
 Each center offers an ADA-accessible restroom and hand-washing station, basic medical equipment charging, device charging, Wi-Fi and other amenities.